iBEAMS: A Unified Framework for Secure and Energy-Efficient ISAC-MIMO Systems leveraging Bayesian Enhanced learning, and Adaptive Game-Theoretic Multi-Layer Strategies: iBEAMS Unified Game-Theoretic Framework

-where \(\mathbf{a}_t \) is the leader action vector and \(\mathbf{p}_t^\star(\mathbf{a}_t)\) denotes the GNE follower response.
-Algorithm~\ref{Algorithm_1} implements a Bayesian–Stackelberg controller that approximates \eqref{eq:leader_opt_problem_full} online.
-In each slot, the IBS (i) predicts a prior AoA belief \(p_t^{-}(\theta)\) for the eavesdropper through a Gaussian convolution, (ii) computes the predicted entropy \(H_t\) and maps it to a sensing fraction \(\gamma_t = \Gamma(H_t)\), (iii) updates the AN fraction \(\beta_t\) using the secrecy error \(e_t = R_s^{\text{target}} - R_s(t-1)\), (iv) enforces the power simplex by setting \(\alpha_t = 1-\beta_t-\gamma_t\), and (v) adjusts the incentive prices \((\pi_t,\tau_t,\kappa_t)\) through clipped affine updates driven by jamming benefit, average leakage, and entropy deviation.Through this Bayesian–Stackelberg update, the IBS continuously reshapes the HN utilities and the resulting GNE so that the induced equilibrium is entropy, secrecy-aware, and explicitly oriented toward maximizing SEE, in direct correspondence with the second contribution item on adaptive BS power control.
+At the leader layer, the IBS solves a constrained power–allocation and pricing problem that respects the power–simplex and feasibility constraints in \eqref{eq:alphabetagamma}–\eqref{eq:alphasum}.
+Given SEE, total transmit power, and slot–wise consumption defined in \eqref{eq:see_def}, \eqref{eq:ptx_tot}, and \eqref{eq:pslot}, the leader's goal per slot is described by \(F(\cdot)\) in\eqref{eq:stackelberg_overall}, which maximizes SEE while penalizing secrecy-rate violations and excessive sensing entropy.
+Following that, Algorithm~\ref{Algorithm_1} implements a Bayesian–Stackelberg controller that approximates in real time.
+In each slot, the IBS (i) predicts a prior AoA belief \(p_t^{-}(\theta)\) for the eavesdropper through a Gaussian convolution, (ii) computes the predicted entropy \(H_t\) and maps it to a sensing fraction,\(\gamma_t = \Gamma(H_t)\), (iii) updates the AN fraction \(\beta_t\) using the secrecy error \(e_t = R_s^{\text{target}} - R_s(t-1)\), (iv) enforces the power simplex by setting \(\alpha_t = 1-\beta_t-\gamma_t\), and (v) adjusts the incentive prices \((\pi_t,\tau_t,\kappa_t)\) through clipped affine updates driven by jamming benefit, average leakage, and entropy deviation.Through this Bayesian–Stackelberg update, the IBS continuously reshapes the HN utilities and the resulting GNE so that the induced equilibrium is entropy, secrecy-aware, and explicitly oriented toward maximizing SEE, in direct correspondence with the second contribution item on adaptive BS power control.